LadyFuzztail/ZetsuboSenshi/README.md

 6. Make the mod presentable and visually striking
 7. Create maps for this mod
 8. Turn it into a standalone game running on the engine

+## Currently Working on
+* Creating Armor graphics to reflect the 3 tiers and 6 segments system for armor
+* Implement the 3 Tier 6 Segment Armor system